Pawel2221/dbt_ga4_attribution_models/README.md

 Marketing attribution determines which marketing activities (like ads, emails, or social media) had the most impact on a customer’s decision to make a purchase.

-For example, a customer sees a Google ad for shoes, clicks a Meta ad, and then buys after visiting the site directly:
+For example, a customer sees a Google Ad for shoes, clicks a Meta Ad, and then buys after visiting the site directly:

- - First-Click: Credit goes to the Google Ad, the first interaction.
+- First-Click: Conversion credit goes to the Google Ad, the first interaction.
-- Last Click Non-Direct: Credit goes to the Meta Ad, the last interaction before the direct visit.
+- Last Click Non-Direct: Conversion credit goes to the Meta Ad, the last interaction before the direct visit.
-- Linear: Credit is evenly distributed among the Google Ad, Meta Ad, and direct interaction.
+- Linear: Conversion credit is evenly distributed among the Google Ad, Meta Ad, and direct interaction.

 In this project, these three attribution models were used to demonstrate how credit can be assigned.
 However, companies can develop their own custom attribution models tailored to their specific needs.